Breaking Down Language Barriers

 Here’s how Family Playlists work.
 When a teacher assigns a Family Playlist, the student’s parent (or family partner) receives a text with a link to the assignment in their language of choice.
 Then, the student and parent complete a fun activity at home where the student plays the role of the teacher.
 After completing the activity, the parent sends photos and feedback to the teacher on how well their child understood the concept.
 Then, the teacher responds to the parent’s feedback and uses the data to better meet the student’s needs.

 With embedded translation, Family Playlists strengthen teacher-family relationships by opening a meaningful dialogue about learning that previously wasn’t possible.
+But that’s not all!
+Family Playlists also have proven impact around student achievement.
+According to a recent analysis, students using Family Playlists made statistically significant gains in math proficiency equivalent to four additional months of learning.

 Ready to bring Family Playlists to your school?